Tracially lyriform $\mathrm{C}^*$-algebras: Introduction

 By the spherical isoperimetric inequality, we also get an estimate of large tracial deviation \eqref{eqn:mean} for random ($\sim_{au}$-equivalence classes of) extremal embeddings $\js_{\sphere^{2k-1}} \to B$.
 Another famous consequence of spherical isoperimetry is Dvoretzky's theorem \cite{Dvoretzky:1961aa}, which shows that the unit sphere $(\sphere_E,\rho_{E})$ of a real normed space $E$ admits high-dimensional approximately Euclidean sections provided that the dimension of $E$ is sufficiently large.
 We apply this in Theorem~\ref{thm:dvoretzky} to show that the intrinsic tracial Wasserstein spaces $(\js_{\sphere_E},W_{\fp,\rho_E})$ and $(\js_{\ball_E},W_{\fp,\rho_E})$ admit approximately tracially isometric embeddings into tracial $\fp$-Wasserstein spaces observing high-dimensional \emph{Euclidean} spheres or balls.
 These sorts of measure concentration phenomena and their implications for the asymptotic geometry of embedding spaces were essential motivations for the present work.

 This article is also inspired by spiders.
 As Barth writes in \cite[Chapter VIII]{Barth:2002aa}, ``The world in which spiders live is a world full of vibrations, and their vibration sense is correspondingly well developed.''
-These vibrations in the world of an arachnid are detected via slit sense organs embedded in their exoskeletons.
-In contrast to other arachnids like scorpions, whip spiders and whip scorpions (see \cite[p.41]{Barth:2002aa}), spiders are unique in the tendency of slit organs near their leg joints to be clustered into closely spaced parallel arrangements called \emph{lyriform organs}.
+Arachnids detect these vibrations via slit sense organs embedded in their exoskeletons.
+In contrast to others in the class Arachnida, like scorpions, whip spiders and whip scorpions (see \cite[p.41]{Barth:2002aa}), spiders are unique in the tendency of slit organs near their leg joints to be clustered into closely spaced parallel arrangements called \emph{lyriform organs}.
 One such arrangement is displayed in Figure~\ref{fig:orbweaver}, which shows a female cross orb-weaver (\emph{Araneus diadematus}) and a selection of her anatomy (cf.\ \cite[Fig.~1]{Miller:2022aa}).
 The picture explains the terminology: `lyriform' means `lyre shaped'.
 The different lyriform organs distributed across the spider's legs play exteroceptive or proprioceptive roles, that is, they give information about the spider's environment and her positioning within it.
 That is also the purpose of lyriform structure in the $\cs$-world.
 An inductive limit of Wasserstein spheres has the function of a tracial exoskeleton, with the lyriform structure providing geometric information about the way that the underlying $\cs$-algebra is embedded in its surroundings.